JamesZheng109/Itch.io_Get_Feature_Jams/README.md

 **Note the keyword "Start" will be used if the jam has not started yet, while "Ends" is used if the jam is currently happening.**
 ## Test
 In the repository is a file named [Test.py](Test.py).
 It should run as long as it is in the same directory as [Featured_Jams.py](Featured_Jams.py).
 The test includes:
+1. 3 additional functions:
+   - event_name_to_url(name:str)
+   - validate_url(url:list)
+   - validate_date(current_time:str,time:str,key:str)
-1. print the output of the get_featured_jams() function
+3. print the output of the get_featured_jams() function
-2. Validates the existence of the jam via url
+4. Validates the existence of the jam via url
-3. Validates the url of the users hosting the event
+5. Validates the url of the users hosting the event
-4. Validates the date by comparing the provided date with the current date on the computer
+6. Validates the date by comparing the provided date with the current date on the computer